Denial, Anger, Acceptance: Production

 This is the first episode where Irina is played by Oksana Lada.
 She was originally portrayed by Siberia Federico in the pilot.

 Title reference

 Denial, anger, and acceptance are the first, second, and fifth stages of grief, respectively, described in the Kübler-Ross model.
-In this epidode, Tony is initially in denial that Jackie is going to die, telling Melfi that "Jackie's so mean he'll scare that cancer away!"
+In this episode, Tony is initially in denial that Jackie is going to die, telling Melfi that "Jackie's so mean he'll scare that cancer away!"
 Later in the episode, he becomes angry when Melfi says Jackie's prognosis does not sound good, and storms out of her office.
 Near the end of the episode, Tony accepts that Jackie is about to die, and tells Melfi "It's like he's already gone."

 Reception

 In a retrospective review, Emily St. James of The A.V.
 Club wrote that the "[ending] montage - intercut with Tony watching Meadow sing - is one of the first moments when The Sopranos takes music and rises above its prosaic, muddy universe to become something like sublime"; St. James commented that although the episode "is a 'Let's get the plot wheels turning!' kind of episode, and those sorts of episodes can be a little trying from time to time", there is nonetheless "lots of it that is just expertly executed".
 Alan Sepinwall praised Gandolfini's performance as well as the story involving Carmela and Charmaine, writing that the show "has a really great eye and ear for insults – particularly ones not necessarily intended as such".